pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 ### Brute Forcing the Font Back

-Something is going wrong when modifying the address change for the fonts, but what?
+Something is going wrong when modifying the addresses containing font information, but what?
 The only way I can think to debug is to start with one character and go from there.
 If I modify the `'A'` character in VGA mode, but then write back the exact value for an `'A'`, what happens?

 ### VESA: More modern, better docs?